 Chiming and ringing

-The process of full-circle ringing is illustrated by this animation from the Oxford University Society [OUS] website.
+The process of full-circle ringing is illustrated by the animations above from the Oxford University Society's website [OUS].
+It is possible to follow the flight of the clapper in the slower animation to the right.
 To ensure that the bell does not swing completely over while the ringer rests, a piece of wood (usually of ash and known as the stay) projects vertically from the headstock (at the closed end) of the bell, and rests against another piece of wood (known as the slider).
 The slider is pivoted on the frame below.
 The free end of the slider moves between two blocks (note that the stay and the slider are not shown in the animation).
 When the bell is at rest, with its mouth pointing upwards, it is said to "stand" or to be "set".

 In ringing, each pull of the bell rope causes it to swing in an almost complete circle, altering the length of rope in the ringer's hands.
 It is set, usually at "handstroke", when the hands are holding the coloured, tufted part of the rope (known as the "sallie" or "sally"), which is some four feet from the end of the rope.
 At "backstroke" the hands hold the end of the rope only, since some of the rope has coiled around the wheel which is attached to the bell (thus the sally has moved upwards, beyond reach).
 Little "brute" strength is required once the art of ringing has been mastered.